 Jodi has over 30 years of experience as a camper, counselor and administrator.
 She is a graduate of Emory University with a Bachelor’s degree in Psychology and was Camp Micah’s founding Girls’ Head Counselor for eight years.

 Her patience, experience and counseling skills add much to the Camp Micah community.
-She enjoys her summers at camp with her husband, Rob, and three sons, Jared, Eli, and Drew.
+She enjoys her summers at camp with her three sons, Jared, Eli, and Drew.

 E-mail Jodi at firstname.lastname@example.org

 Mike is one of three Assistant Directors at Camp Micah and a founding member of the Micah leadership team.
 With over 25 years of experience in camping, he has a long history of working with children both at camp and in many other settings.

 Mike graduated from the University of Massachusetts with a Bachelor’s degree in Political Science and Social Thought and Political Economy.
 He earned a Master’s Degree in Social Work from the Boston College Graduate School of Social Work and is a Licensed Clinical Social Worker.